 Following Ms. Parr's departure in June 2017, the Board appointed another ex-JESS leader in Lizzie Robinson, who was Deputy Head of the JESS Arabian Ranches Primary School, to take over the management of the Jebel Ali Primary School section, alongside Ms. Doughty.
 However, their most significant appointment was Peter Hill, who took over as Principal at JAS in September 2017.

-Mr. Hill is the former Principal of Dubai College, which he led from 2010 – 2015.
+Mr. Hill was the former Principal of Dubai College, which he led from 2010 – 2015.
 Both JESS Arabian Ranches and Dubai College have consistently been rated Outstanding by the KHDA and have enviable reputations in Dubai among parents and students.
-It is clear that the Board of Jebel Ali School intends to ensure that JAS will be continue to be counted alongside JESS, Dubai College and a handful of other schools (notably Dubai English Speaking School and College and the American School of Dubai), as the most reputable and successful schools in the city.

 However, in a further blow to the stability of the senior management, Mr. Hill resigned from JAS in 2019 due to ill-health.
 His successor was named as Mrs. Robinson, who had joined the school as Head of Primary in 2017, and has since assumed the role of Principal.